 The Carl S. Knopf award is bestowed annually on the Willamette undergraduate student who has written the best term paper or senior thesis dealing directly with the ancient world or with the reception of ancient cultures worldwide in later time periods.

 This award is dedicated to the memory of biblical scholar and Assyriologist Carl Sumner Knopf (1889-1942), who served as president of Willamette University from 1941-1942.
-As a prolific biblical scholar who combined his expertise in theological studies with interests in ancient history, Near Eastern archaeology, and Assyriology, Carl S. Knopf is an excellent example for the interdisciplinary nature of the area of research supported by the Center for Ancient Studies and Archaeology.
+As a prolific biblical scholar who combined his expertise in theological studies with interests in ancient history, Near Eastern archaeology, and Assyriology, Carl S. Knopf is an excellent example of the interdisciplinary nature of the area of research supported by the Center for Ancient Studies and Archaeology.

 The purpose of this award is to honor students who invest extra time and care in researching and writing about a topic that deals directly with the ancient world or with the reception of ancient cultures worldwide in later time periods.
 The ancient world is understood to include the ancient cultures of the Mediterranean world, but also those of the ancient Near East, Asia, Africa, Oceania, and America.
-Papers dealing with the reception of such cultures in later time periods might focus on the use and re-contextualization of literary or artistic themes, motifs and styles inherited from an ancient tradition or, for example, on the contemporary audience response to a new staging of an ancient play.
+Papers dealing with the reception of such cultures in later time periods might focus on the use and re-contextualization of literary or artistic themes, motifs, and styles inherited from an ancient tradition or, for example, on the contemporary audience response to a new staging of an ancient play.

 With this award, the Center seeks not only to reward those students who are already doing superior work in their classes, but also to raise the quality of papers in ancient studies overall.
-A call for paper submissions will be issued at the beginning of each spring semester with a specific deadline set at the start of April.
-The deadline for the current academic year is: May 10, 2019.
-Papers submitted must have been written for a class during the current semester or during the previous calendar year (i.e., spring semester 2019, fall semester 2018, or spring semester 2018).
+A call for paper submissions will be issued at the beginning of each spring semester with a specific deadline set at the start of May.
+The deadline for the current academic year is: Monday, May 1, 2023.
+Papers submitted must have been written for a class during the current semester or during the previous calendar year (i.e., spring semester 2023, fall semester 2022, or spring semester 2022).
 Papers may be submitted by Willamette undergraduate students themselves or, in consultation with the student author, by a faculty member on behalf of that student.

-Please submit papers for consideration electronically (as an attached .pdf) by 5:00 pm, Friday, May 10, 2019 to:
+Please submit papers for consideration electronically (as an attached .pdf) to

-Administrative Program Coordinator for the Center for Ancient Studies and Archaeology
+Reyna Meyers Administrative Program Coordinator for the Center for Ancient Studies and Archaeology